semgrep/semgrep-docs/docs/writing-rules/glossary.md

 A finding is the core result of Semgrep's analysis.
 Findings are generated when a Semgrep rule matches a piece of code.
 Findings can be security issues, bugs, or code that doesn't follow coding conventions.

-## Fully-qualified name
+## Fully qualified name

-A fully-qualified name refers to a name which uniquely identifies a class, method, type, or module.
-Languages such as C# and Ruby use `::` to distinguish between fully-qualified names and regular names.
+A **fully qualified name** refers to a name which uniquely identifies a class, method, type, or module.
+Languages such as C# and Ruby use `::` to distinguish between fully qualified names and regular names.

 Not to be confused with **tokens**.